top of page

 When leadership is grounded in lived technical knowledge, credibility becomes easier to see and harder to ignore.

-Too often, that authority gets hidden behind corporate language, delayed until the next news release, or filtered so heavily that the real expertise never comes through.
+Too often, it gets buried behind corporate language, delayed until the next news release, or filtered so heavily that the real expertise never comes through.

 That is a mistake.